The AI-Ready Team | AI Operating Layer for Expert Businesses

 Start by documenting every system before identifying what actually moves the needle

-Identify your highest-leverage workflows first.
+Identify your highest-impact workflows first.
 Then we build.

 Leave when the contract ends